Hero941215/m-imls_sampler/README.md

 **Implementation of the m-imls_sampler as described in the paper "IMLS-SLAM: scan-to-model matching based on 3D data", of Deschaud et al. (ICRA 2018).**

 ## 0. Features
-Extract a set of structural plane points from range image using region growing algorithm.
-In order to address common occlusion problem, this algorithm uses a planar set based on the closest point representation to construct a kd-tree, and merges adjacent planar point sets that are less than the distance threshold.
+In order to ensure the spatial uniformity of plane point extraction, this algorithm uses kd-tree to control the distance of sampling points.
+In addition, openmp is used to accelerate metric calculation and feature extraction steps.
+For the case of 20000 3D point inputs, the average time cost of algorithm is less than 30ms.

 ## 1. Prerequisites
 ### 1.1 **Ubuntu** and **ROS**